OpenNebula/docs/source/integration_and_development/infrastructure_drivers_development/sd.rst

 There is a helper shell script with some functions defined to do some common tasks.
 It is located in ``/var/lib/one/remotes/scripts_common.sh``

-Here are the description of those functions.
+Here is the description of those functions.

 -  **log**: Takes one parameter that is a message that will be logged into the VM log file.